ravistanley/ravistanley.github.io/_posts/2025-06-05-AntivirusPro.md

 We get a fake-looking flag: _CLEAN_SYSTEM_.
 This is clearly not the real flag (no acdfctf{} format).

 ### Static Analysis in Ghidra
-Since the binary is not stripped, I imported it into Ghidra and inspected various functions.
+Since the binary is not stripped, I imported it into Ghidra and inspected various functions. <br>
 _Observations in main function_
 Looking at the _main_ function, we see:
   - Strings and fake scanning output.